 "The project never has been able to meet the state regulations, as evidenced by two former NJDEP denials," Donna Bahrle of the Rail-Trail said.
 "This settlement is a politically motivated gift and will not stand up as a legitimate approval in court."

-The traffic issues in Lacey Township revolve around the intersection of Route 9 and Lacey Road, which is set to be modified in the upcoming months, Bahrle said.
+The traffic issues in Lacey Township revolve around the intersection of Route 9 and Lacey Road, which is set to be , Bahrle said.

 "This intersection improvement has been engineered, planned and endorsed by the NJDOT (Department of Transportation) to alleviate the bottlenecks that now exist on this section of Route 9," she said.
 "The township has never produced any substantiated proof that the bypass road (as the township calls it) would alleviate any traffic on Route 9."